 Last day of Fall Term

 This hold refers to our need to receive your official high school transcript.
-This is an Admissions requirement and must be submitted within 2 terms of your admission.
+This is an Admissions requirement and must be submitted by the end of the second term after admission.
 You will see this in two places in your MyUMUC portal - it will be listed in the "To Do List" detail as High School Transcript and also if you click on the red circle with the slash through it up on top of the page it will indicate we have not yet received your transcript.
 If you have completed 24 semester hours or more of transferable collegiate credit at another college or university the high school transcript requirement will be satisfied once all of your official transcripts are on file.

 How do I request that removal of the hold on my account if I have submitted my high school transcript or other collegiate transcripts verifying completion of 24 semester units of credit?

 This hold will be removed from your account automatically once UMUC has verified that you have satisfied the requirement by one of the following:

 - Verifying receipt of your official high school transcript